koumiaomiao/android-hcbc/README.md

 - Replace server address with your local address according to `Connect to server`

-- Start local server, see [Start local server](https://github.com/koumiaomiao/hcbc-service) for details
+- Start local server, see the `Start local server` section of [README](https://github.com/koumiaomiao/hcbc-service) to see detail

 - Rebuild project, install and run apk